Header menu logo bristlecone

 --------------------

-module Parameter from Bristlecone
+module Time from Bristlecone

-val hypothesis: ModelSystem.ModelSystem
+val hypothesis: ModelSystem.ModelSystem<Time.day>

 module Model from Bristlecone.Language